 - Sprinter Van Owners Facebook Group

-How have you built your van life community on the road?
-What tools or experiences have connected you with like-minded people?
+How have you built your van life community and made friendships on the road?
+What has helped you connect with like-minded people?
 Share your questions, tips, and experiences down in the comments, and make sure to sign up for course updates here.